NKAmazing/thepoetsinn/README.md

 <i>A welcoming place where all the poets of the world can feel comfortable and in good company.</i>
 #

-Welcome to the Poet's Inn!
+Welcome to The Poet's Inn!

 This is a website where you will find a wide variety of poems of all kinds of genres and ideas.